sayoncamara/CausalAnalysis/README.md

 The color gradient in the plot indicates feature values (blue = low, red = high), while the horizontal position shows the magnitude of impact on the model's rental price predictions.

+## Causal Modeling

+We used the `CausalAnalysis` class from `econml.solutions.causal_analysis` to conduct our causal inference analysis.
+This comprehensive framework enables the estimation of treatment effects and causal relationships in observational data.
+The class implements various causal inference methods, allowing us to:
+- Estimate both direct and heterogeneous treatment effects
+- Calculate statistical significance of causal relationships
+- Account for confounding variables
+- Handle complex feature interactions
+- Provide confidence intervals for estimated effects

+In essence the code is ranking features by their causal importance to the outcome, based on the p-value of the causal effect.
+Features with smaller p-values are more likely to have a significant impact on the target variable, providing valuable insights into which factors are the most influential in your causal analysis.
+We can already spot a difference in feature importance in the causal model in comparison to the predictive model.
+Zip codes tend to have bigger causal impact on prices than would be assumed from the predictive model for example.
 ## Model Interpretation and Causal Analysis

 ### 1. Statistical Significance of Features (p-values)